Everything You Need To Know About Toilets

-Pan – the porcelain bowl part of the toilet where you do your business into
+Pan – the porcelain bowl part of the toilet where you "do your business".

 Cistern – Water tank at the top or in the wall that holds water used for the flush.
 Toilet cisterns have a few simple parts that work together to control the flow of water into and out of the toilet.
 All cisterns also have a flush button or lever located either on or near it.

 Seat – The oval plastic flap that you sit onto.
 Usually comes with a cover for when the toilet isn't in use and can be in moved up or down.
 They also come in a variety of colours, sizes (child or adult) and shapes (oval, D-shaped, elongated etc).